luomus/lajistore/tools/kubernetes/README.md

 docker push registry.apps.ocp-test-0.k8s.it.helsinki.fi/lajistore-api/store-cli
 oc apply -f tools/kubernetes/store-cli-statefulset.yaml

-# After this there will be a pod named store-cli running and that can be used to run the cli commands
+# After this there will be a pod named store-cli-0 running and that can be used to run the cli commands
-# get the name of the CLI pod
-oc get pods | grep [c]li
+# Run the following to access cli
+oc rsh store-cli-0
+/bin/bash

 # get the list of all available cli commands you can run node main.js command.
-# If you run it using the oc replace the pod name with the one that you have.
-oc exec store-cli-0 -- node main.js --help
+node main.js --help
-# store-cli-0 is the pod name here

 # to get the help for a specific command you can run
-oc exec store-cli-0 -- node main.js <command> --help
+node main.js <command> --help
 # ex.
-oc exec store-cli-0 -- node main.js index --help
+node main.js index --help

 # If you run the commands using the web interface just leave the "--" and everything before it away
 ```